CinderScript/Covid_Vaccination_and_Hospital_Strain/README.md

 **We need to know both the population of each HRR and the vaccination rate of each part of that population.**

 We determine the vaccination rate of the HHRs by averaging the vaccination rate (given by county) of the zip codes in that HRR.
 The individual zip code's vaccination rate needs to be weighted by that zip code's population.
 Population data is obtained from the United States Census Bureau, which is unfortunately not counted by zip code, but by blocks that make up the congressional districts.

-To find zip code population we will use a a Zip Code to Congressional District Crosswalk.
+To estimate the population of zip codes, we will use the 2010 census zip code tabulation records, which approximate the zip codes in which the congressional district blocks lay.

 To find all zip codes in an HRR we will use a Zip Code to HRR crosswalk.

 # Data Sources